 An instructor may initiate a change of grade from the above list to any other grade on the above list (except UG) up to one calendar year.

 b.
-If an incomplete (I) is submitted, the instructor will also indicate what grade the student has earned if no further work is completed.
-If an incomplete is not changed within one calendar year from the time it is received, it will automatically convert to the grade indicated at the time the incomplete (I) was submitted.

 c.
 Extensions to the one-year deadline must be approved by the appropriate Dean.